Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - A vena cava filter may be placed inside your vena cava to treat your VTE.
 The vena cava is a large vein that brings blood from your lower body up to your heart.
-The filter traps blood clots and prevents them from going into your lungs.
+The filter may help trap blood clots and prevent them from going into your lungs.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can damage blood vessels and make it more difficult to manage your VTE.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.